 ORDER YOUR MEMORY BOOKS NOW:

-Just wondering if anyone else happened to watch KARE 11 News.
+Just wondering if anyone else happens to watch KARE 11 News.
 They had a piece on too much screen time with young kids and how it effects their brains.
 It was very interesting.
 Thought you might like to look at it if you didn't see it.

 *I've been asked "What can we work on at home with our child?"